- Parking checklist

 Pack equipment

 Tables, chairs, awning, cables and adapters, and other accessories should be stored in the trunk.
+The trunk doors must close and lock.

 In rain and bad weather